Log Out

 “I think of all of you so often and hope that we can soon meet again.
 Home will be such a wonderful place after such a long absence.”

-On October 27, they received word that he was on his way home.
+In a letter dated September 15th, William told his parents that he was on his way to Okinawa and should arrive there that afternoon.
+On October 27th, they received word that he was on his way home.
 He arrived in San Francisco on November 1, 1945, on the U.S.S.
 Marine Shark from there he went to Letterman Hospital.

 Dr. William D. Mosiman died at the age of 76, from a heart attack, on January 18, 1989.
 He was buried in Lot 11, Grave 4, at Fon du Lac Township Cemetery in East Peoria, Illinois.